 Where an in-year application is made for a school for which the Governing Body are the admission authority, the application must be forwarded together with supporting information provided by the parent, to the Governing Body.
 The Governing Body of a voluntary aided school may require parents who make an application to provide supplementary information in order to apply their own admissions policy.
 Parents are under no obligation to forward supplementary information, unless it is required to enable the Governing Body to apply their oversubscription criteria.

 Voluntary Aided Schools are responsible for deciding whether to operate a waiting list and how their waiting list will operate.

 Monitoring

-Admissions will be monitored by the Governing Body Curriculum Committee and the Headteacher during the Autumn term.
+Admissions will be monitored by the Full Governing Body and the Headteacher.